 Announcer — Sets up the broadcast system, becomes familiar with the schedule, announces activities before the start of the meet, and calls events to ready bench during the meet.
 The announcer & starter work in conjunction with one another to set the pace of the meet.
 Home meets only.

-Computer Guru — This computer-savvy person coordinates Wild Orcas entries, navigation of software, merging of information from opposing team (beginning on Thursday of meet week), overseeing heat sheets (prepped and copied for timers, judges, announcer, ready bench, age group parents, and coaches), input of data at meet, & results preparation.
-2 Computer Gurus and 2 “Apprentices” each season is optimal.
+Computer Guru — This computer-savvy person coordinates Wild Orcas entries, navigation of software, merging of information from opposing team (beginning on Thursday of meet week), and overseeing heat sheets (prepped and copied for timers, judges, announcer, ready bench, age group parents, and coaches).

 Lead(s) will plan and purchase food and drinks ahead of time for the swim meet and will coordinate volunteers for home meets.
 Committee is in charge of picking up coffee in the morning, ordering delivery of breakfast tacos, and any other concession items.
 Proceeds should always be counted together with another member and given to treasurer.
 “Lead” can be co-chaired to split the organizational duties.

-Grill Masters — Duties include waking up the grill, preparing, grilling & wrapping the food, and cleaning the grill at the end of the event.
-“Grilling” is a long-standing Orca social custom and takes place at the top of the stairs in the shade.
+Grill Masters — Duties include waking up the grill around 10am, preparing, grilling & wrapping the food, and cleaning the grill at the end of the event.
+“Grilling” is a long-standing Orca social custom and takes place near the tennis clubhouse in the shade.
 Grill Master Lead is responsible for coordinating with Concessions Lead(s) in menu choice and procurement of food.
+Home meets only.

-Hospitality — Delivers water/lemonade to thirsty timers, coaches and meet officials unable to easily leave the pool deck.
-Hospitality volunteers also hand out heat-winner ribbons to each heat winner.
+Hospitality — Delivers water/lemonade to thirsty timers, coaches, and meet officials unable to easily leave the pool deck.
 These volunteers graciously act as a general “go-fer” for officials and volunteers that cannot leave their posts during the meet.
 They also help locate 2nd shift volunteers if necessary.

-Merchandise — Using season registration spread sheet, these volunteers help distribute merchandise to swimmers and families.
+Merchandise — Using season registration spread sheet, these volunteers work with coaches to distribute merchandise to swimmers and families.
 The Merchandise Lead manages additional orders and handles transaction of money at meets as well as after a few practices.

 Orca “Movie Producer” — This audio/visual savvy volunteer prepares a slide show or movie for the end-of-season “Orca Bash.”
 Photos & video supplied by “Team Shutterbugs.”
 A bit of consultation with Party Planner (and, Head Coach re: senior swimmers) and you’re on your way — theme & preparation is your purview.
-This position is not responsible for taking official team photo(s).
+This position is not responsible for taking official team photo(s) unless that is a welcomed task.

 Orca Shutterbugs — Orca swimmers & supporters smile for the camera as you seek to “capture” (photos or video) of the spirit & fun of the season.
 Subjects include: swimmers, parent volunteers, fans, etc. This position is not responsible for taking official team photo(s) unless that is a welcomed task.